-The MA in Publishing encourages all students to gain placement or project experience during the course of your studies, whether or not you complete the Professional Placement module.
+The MA in International Publishing encourages all students to gain placement or project experience during the course of your studies.
 You will be encouraged to gain experience in sectors and roles that are consistent with your career ambitions.
 Options will be reviewed from the beginning of the teaching year, with the active support of your personal tutor and other members of the programme team.

-The programme enjoys the consistent support of the major UK publishing groups as well as independent companies and organisations.
-Placements and projects cannot be guaranteed.
+The programme enjoys the consistent placement support of the major publishing groups including Macmillan, Hachette, Penguin Random House and HarperCollins, as well as a range of others including Profile, SAGE, Bloomsbury, CUP and Faber.
 Recent professional placements and projects have included:

-Can or Worms (Indie publisher)

-Caroline Sheldon (Literary Agency)

-The Tandem Collective (Book Marketing Agency)

-Clean Prose (Writers' Agency)

-Professional project on translation agents and editorial

-The Bard (literary magazine, Managing Editor)

-Head of Zeus

-Penguin Random House

-Maeva Ediciones (Spain)

-Granta Magazine

-Carmignani Editrice (Italy)

-Pavilion Books

-Andrew Nurnberg (Literary Agency) Bloomsbury: Marketing, Children's, Rights and Digital
+Can or Worms (Indie publisher) Caroline Sheldon (Literary Agency) The Tandem Collective (Book Marketing Agency) Clean Prose (Writers' Agency) Professional project on translation agents and editorial The Bard (literary magazine, Managing Editor) Head of Zeus Penguin Random House Maeva Ediciones (Spain) Granta Magazine Carmignani Editrice (Italy) Pavilion Books Andrew Nurnberg (Literary Agency) Bloomsbury: Marketing, Rights and Digital Quarto: Editorial

+Editions Perrin (Paris), Editorial and PR